erez-strauss/init_singleton/README.md

 int main() { Engine e{}; return 0; }
 ```

-2. Deep nested function that internally needs access to a singleton information for decision
+* Deep nested function that internally needs access to a singleton information for decision

-   This example9.cpp also shows access to command-line arguments from the SetupInfo object.
+   This example9.cpp shows access to command-line arguments from the SetupInfo object.
    It eliminate the need to pass references to singleton<> objects from containing Objects down to their internal objects (ProcessorA - internal to B, while B internal to C)
    As this implementation is faster than others it reduces the overhead of accessing singletons objects.